itaborai83/grouper/README.md

 # grouper

-Simple GROUP BY like functionality for simple data munging in Python.
+Simple GROUP BY like functionality for data munging in Python.

 Grouper's design was inspired by SQL but it is not limited by it.
 It is primarily aimed to do quick and dirty data aggregation and analysis.

-Grouper works out of the box with lists of dicts, but it can be extended
+It works out of the box with lists of dicts, but it can be extended to work with other inputs and outputs.

 Grouper is fully unit tested.

-Here is a simple example
+Here is a simple example of how to use it.

 ```python
 import grouper as g